decuant/pDNS/README.md

 ## Hit Test

 A basic count of ip address hits is enabled in code at the protocol level.
 It is dumped into the ``data`` folder and can grow big.
+Some hosts never change ip address, while others change it every few seconds.

 This is an example.